owid/walden/README.md

 Or simply run `make` to see available commands.

-### Working with DigitalOcean (OWID staff only)

-Ask a colleague to give you access to DigitalOcean, where you can create an access token pair for Spaces.

-Once you have that, install `s3cmd` globally (`pip install s3cmd`) and configure it with `s3cmd --configure`.
-When asked for your S3 endpoint, set it to `nyc3.digitaloceanspaces.com`.
-If it is working, you should be able to run `s3cmd ls s3://walden/` and see the contents of that bucket.

 ## Adding to the catalog

+WARNING: the catalog is public, so do not add private or embargoed data to the catalog at this time

 1. **Create a stub JSON entry.** To add a new file to the catalog, firstly decide on whether it has a `namespace`, what its `short_name` should be, and identify its `publication_date` or `publication_year`.
 With these as your guide, create a JSON description at `index/<namespace>/<publication_year>/<short_name>.json`, starting with these fields.
 2. **Calculate and add the checksum.** You should download your file locally, calculate its md5 checksum, and that to the metadata too (e.g. `md5 -q myfilename.xlsx`).
-3. **Upload the a copy of the file.** Finally, you should upload the file to `s3://walden/<namespace>/<publication_year>/<filename>` (e.g. `s3cmd put -P myfilename s3://walden/un_fao/2019/`), and then add the resulting public URL to the metadata as the `owid_data_url` field.
-4. **Check it's correct.** Run `make test` to check your file against the schema, and if necessary, `make format` to reformat it.
+3. **Check it's correct.** Run `make test` to check your file against the schema, and if necessary, `make format` to reformat it.
-5. **Ship it!** Commit and push.
+4. **Ship it!** Commit and push.

+## Caching data in DigitalOcean (OWID staff only)

+We prefer to keep a cached copy of any data file in DigitalOcean, in case the original publisher retracts or moves it.

+1. Ask a colleague to give you access to DigitalOcean, where you can create an access token pair for Spaces.

+2. Once you have that, install `s3cmd` globally (`pip install s3cmd`) and configure it with `s3cmd --configure`.
+When asked for your S3 endpoint, set it to `nyc3.digitaloceanspaces.com`.
+If it is working, you should be able to run `s3cmd ls s3://walden/` and see the contents of that bucket.

+Now, you should aim to use a similar namespace + date folder structure on spaces, e.g. `s3://walden/<namespace>/<publication_year>/<filename>`.
+You can upload your file there and make it public with:

+`s3cmd put -P myfilename s3://walden/un_fao/2019/`

+Then add the resulting public URL to the metadata as the `owid_data_url` field.

 ## TODO